5 Popular Kitchen Cabinet Hardware Ideas for Your Home Remodel

 If you or a family member have large hands, some pulls will be much more challenging to grasp than others (like cup pulls or short pulls).
 People with arthritis in their hands should avoid knobs as they are almost impossible to grasp.
 Instead, opt for pulls that open by hooking something through them if necessary.

 In some cases, it may be preferable to order all of your cabinetry with hidden, built-in touch latches, so you can bump the doors with your knee or elbow, allowing them to pop open effortlessly.
-Contemporary designs work best with this application, but it’s not a requirement.
+Contemporary designs work best with this application, but it’s not required.
 If you’re interested in this solution, make sure to discuss it with your kitchen designer during the design phase, as it’s best to order the cabinets like this from the manufacturer instead of trying to retrofit them later.

 Material and Finish